Vacumeren

 Method 4: Use gravity

-Hang the vacuum bag over the edge of the counter or worktop or simply place the vacuum sealer on a platform.
-The second option is much more convenient, because otherwise you will have to hold the vacuum bag with liquid firmly with one hand while you have to clamp the bag between the vacuum sealer and operate the device with the other hand.
+Hang the vacuum bag over the edge of the countertop or worktop, or simply place the vacuum sealer on a raised surface.
+The latter option is much more convenient, as otherwise you'll have to hold the vacuum bag containing the liquid securely with one hand while clamping the bag between the vacuum sealer and operating it with the other.

-With this approach we are actually fooling the vacuum sealer a little bit.
-It looks like there is no liquid content in the vacuum bag, because the liquid content of the bag is lower than the vacuum machine and gravity does the rest.
+With this approach, we're essentially tricking the vacuum sealer.
+It appears as if there's no liquid inside the vacuum bag, because the liquid inside the bag is lower than the vacuum sealer, and gravity does the rest.

-At the end, just before the device seals the bag, some liquid can come out.
-So keep a close eye on the process and when necessary, press the seal button of the vacuum machine in time to seal the vacuum bag immediately.
+At the end, just before the machine seals the bag, some liquid may escape.
+So, monitor the process closely and, if necessary, press the seal button on the vacuum sealer in time to seal the bag immediately.

-If any liquid does get into the seal, it could be that the bag is not properly sealed.
-That is a problem, because air will eventually get into the vacuum bag.
-Air not only affects the shelf life of your product, but a bad seal seam also ensures that water will get into the bag during sous-vide preparation.
+If any liquid does get into the seal, the bag might not be properly sealed.
+This is problematic, as air will eventually get into the vacuum bag.
+Air not only affects the shelf life of your product, but a poor seal also allows water to enter the bag during sous-vide cooking.

 • Soups